latenitefilms/KeyframeToolbox/docs/how-to-use.md

 ---

-## Scaling the graphs
+## Resetting and scaling the graphs

-Each graph can be shown in one of three sizes.
+Each graph can be reset, and shown in one of three sizes.

 ![](/static/graph-sizes.png)

+- **Each property graph can be reset** using the reset button next to its name.
+- **`SHIFT`-click any graph's reset button** to reset all graphs at once.
-- To the right of the reset button next to each graph's name, you'll see a three-position toggle displaying the current graph height: Minimised, Standard or Expanded.
+- To the right of the reset button, you'll see a three-position toggle displaying the current graph height: Minimised, Standard or Expanded.
 - When Minimized, the "Fit" button within the upper and lower limits is not available.
 All other controls work in any size.
 - **`SHIFT`-click on a toggle** to force all graphs to that size.
 - **`OPTION`-click on a toggle** to set that graph to the chosen size and minimize all other graphs.